-It’s 8am and I’m about to fly out of Hobart after a 10-day sojourn.
+It’s 8am and I’m thinking about all the wonderful things to do in Tasmania as I’m about to fly out of Hobart after a 10-day sojourn.
 I grew up in Tasmania and while I’m happy living in country Queensland these days, growing up and living in Tasmania for so many years means my link to the southern state remains deep.

 With each visit, my love for its extraordinary raw beauty, seafaring history and gourmet produce strengthens.